random-wizard/phase-four/markdown/phase-four-combined.md

 Superleap
 ---------

-The character can control plants, forcing them to twist and turn and using them to wrestle, attack opponents, or block attacks.
-The character performs all of these actions, through a chosen plant, using the Rank Value of this power or the character's Combat +1 RS, whichever is greater.
-The character can control a number of plants each turn equal to the number of times he can attack in a turn (controlling counts as an attack).
-The character can only control plants within a number of sectors determined by the Rank Value of the power using the "Plant Control" table.
+The character can perform a leap across a number of sectors determined by the Rank Value of the power using the "Superleap" table.
+If the character performs a superleap and wants to make an physical attack they can use the Rank Value of this power or the character's Combat +1 RS, whichever is greater.

 SUPERLEAP